kjhall01/kjhall01.github.io/_posts/2020-11-25-scalable-xarray-dask.md

 3. Sign in and select *Launch Server*
 4. Fill out the job request form.
 Note my choice of `regular` for the queue type.
 5. Wait until you are redirected to your Jupyter notebook session
-6. Open a notebook with the `Python 3` kernel
+6. Open a notebook with the `Python 3` kernel (*If you set up your own kernel, feel free to choose your own kernel.*)

 [![Submitting requests](https://weiming-hu.github.io/assets/data-for-posts/2020-11-25-scalable/scalable-solution-2.jpg)](https://weiming-hu.github.io/assets/data-for-posts/2020-11-25-scalable/scalable-solution-2.jpg)